 Harry stated to eat and then asked, "Professor?
 Why are the pictures moving in your newspaper?"

 Severus put down the paper and poured himself another cup of coffee.
 "In the magical world all paintings and photographs move.
-I don't really know why though; it's just always been that way."
+I do not really know why though; it has just always been that way."

 "Wicked!"
 Harry said smiling.

-When they finished breakfast Severus said, "Harry, there's something else I'd like to talk to you about."
+When they finished breakfast Severus said, "Harry, there is something else I would like to talk to you about."